 Virado à paulista

 On Mondays, rain or shine, the famous Virado à Paulista is served in the city’s PFs.
-A dish that originated in the expeditions of the bandeirantes and is still part of São Paulo’s culture today, being the best known of São Paulo’s typical dishes.
+A dish that originated during the bandeirantes’ expeditions and is still part of São Paulo’s culture today, being the best known of São Paulo’s typical dishes.

-And there’s nothing better than starting the week with rice, bean tutu, steak, fried egg, pork rinds and fried plantains, is there?
+And there’s nothing better than starting the week with rice, tutu de feijão, bisteca, fried egg, torresmo and fried plantain, is there?

 São Paulo couscous

-According to São Paulo State Tourism Office when the Portuguese brought the delicacy to Brazil, it had to be adapted.
-This is where corn comes in as the base for Brazilian couscous.
+According to the São Paulo State Tourism Office, when the Portuguese brought the delicacy to Brazil, it had to be adapted.
+This is where corn came in as the base for Brazilian couscous.

 But the story doesn’t end there.
-After all, it is said that it was the tropeiros who created the São Paulo version, as they left the corn flour and salted meats all mixed together during transportation.
-This is how, little by little, São Paulo couscous gained new ingredients until it reached the recipe we know today.
+After all, it is said that it was the muleteers who created the São Paulo version, as they left the corn flour and salted meats all mixed together during transportation.
+That’s how, little by little, São Paulo couscous gained new ingredients until it reached the recipe we know today.

 Bauru

-The original Bauru, invented in the famous Largo do Paiçandu bakery Ponto Chic is the most famous version of the sandwich.
-Thin slices of roast beef, pickled cucumber, tomato, Swiss cheese and steep melted and placed inside French bread without crumb.
+The original Bauru, invented at the famous Largo do Paiçandu Ponto Chic bakery, is the most famous version of the sandwich.
+Thin slices of roast beef, pickled cucumber, tomato, melted Swiss cheese and steep cheese are placed inside crustless French bread.

 Anyone who has tried it knows what this explosion of flavor is all about.
-According to the snack bar itself, it was created by a former customer from Bauru, hence the name.
+According to the restaurant itself, it was created by a former customer from Bauru, hence the name.

 It may look like tourist food, but it’s not for nothing.
-The sandwich, which is a symbol of São Paulo’s Municipal Market, has 200 grams of sliced mortadella and has been around since the space opened.
-Today, almost all the boxes offer the dish and innovate with the side dishes.
+The sandwich, which is the symbol of São Paulo’s Municipal Market, has more than 200 grams of sliced mortadella and has been around since the market opened.
+Today, almost all the stalls offer the typical food of São Paulo and innovate with the side dishes.
 Despite the queues at weekends, it’s worth a try.

 Pastel de feira

-Taking a day out of the week to for lunch is an old tradition in the city.
-In the past, it was our grandmothers who ate it at the end of the week’s market.
+Taking a day out of the week to eat pastel is an old tradition in the city.
+In the past, it was our grandmothers who ate them at the end of the week’s market.
 Today, workers take their lunch break to eat the famous pastéis, which are no longer just cheese, pizza and meat, but an infinite number of combinations.

 Coxinha with catupiry

-The classic darling of birthday parties, “lunch” in a hurry, afternoon snacks or just for the heck of it.
+The classic favorite at birthday parties, “lunch” in a hurry, afternoon snacks or just for gluttony’s sake.
 The coxinha with catupiry filling is almost a city heritage and can be found in the most varied establishments.
 From the famous FrangÓ, in Freguesia do Ó, to any bakery or bar in the city center.

 Estadão ham sandwich

-Whether it’s day, night or dawn, the Estadão snack bar – which takes its name from being next to the newspaper’s old building – is always open and full.
+Whether it’s during the day, at night or in the early hours of the morning, the Estadão snack bar – which takes its name from its location next to the newspaper’s old building – is always open and packed.

 Going to the city center and not trying the famous ham sandwich is like not going to the city center at all.
 It’s worth a visit, especially after enjoying the parties in Rua Augusta and the surrounding area.